All Episodes

 It's none of the judge's business.

-Uh the Fifth Amendment right, you don't have to take the stand when you're the defendant.
+You don't have to take the stand when you're the defendant.

-You don't have and it cannot be held against you.
+And it cannot be held against you.

 This is the law.

-Now, once you get in a jury room, of course, holdings in chain, but you it cannot be held against you, especially by the trial judge when you decide not to testify.
+But it cannot be held against you, especially by the trial judge when you decide not to testify.

-They wanted to produce video where Russert had said three times that uh he knew that you could not have a lawyer present during grand jury testimony when you are subpoenaed to go in there and and uh and ask be asked questions.
+One of the witnesses they wanted to bring forth had records that said to show that Russert had said three times on television, or they wanted to produce the video, actually, not an expert, they wanted to produce video where Russert had said three times that he knew that you could not have a lawyer present during grand jury testimony when you are subpoenaed to go in there and ask be asked questions.

-Now it's it's germane to nothing, but it would have it would have given the jurors more reason to doubt the credibility of Russert because it was his testimony that many feel was the uh straw that broke the camel's back, because Libby said that he had told Russert about Valerie Plain, or he had Russard had told him, one of the two, and Russett said, I never spoke to Libby about her.
+Now, it's germane to nothing, but it would have given the jurors more reason to doubt the credibility of Russert because it was his testimony that many feel was the straw that broke the camel's back because Libby said that he had told Russert about Valerie Plain, or Russert had told him, one of the two.

-Everybody has faulty memories.
+Everybody has folly memories.

 All of you, I will repeat to you this question.